 Founded in 2002, Art on the Square (AOTS) in Belleville, Ill. is consistently ranked #1 in the nation by the nationally renowned Art Fair Source Book.
 The annual event involves the cooperation and participation of hundreds of artists and volunteers, the city of Belleville, local merchants and vendors, corporate sponsors and local and regional musical talent.
 Over 1,000 artists submit work to be juried for the annual art fair; only 100 are chosen to exhibit annually.
 In its 15 years, Art on the Square has grown beyond just the annual fair in May in downtown Belleville.
 Through collaborations with schools and municipal partners, education and outreach programs such as the Artist in Residency program, Sculpture in the City Program, High School Sculpture in the City Program and High School art exhibit, AOTS’s mission has broader impact in the community and region.

 World Wide Technology, Inc.

 World Wide Technology, Inc., co-founded by Dave Steward and Jim Kavanagh in 1990, serves as an exemplary corporate citizen.
-World Wide Technology, Inc. is as a major supporter for a broad and diverse group of St. Louis’s arts and culture institutions, programs and events, including: Opera Theatre of Saint Louis, Center of Creative Arts (COCA), Jazz St. Louis, St. Louis Symphony, the Arts and Education Council, The Repertory Theatre of St. Louis, The Muny, The Black Rep, The Sheldon Arts Foundation, Nine Network of Public Media, among several others.
+World Wide Technology, Inc. is a major supporter for a broad and diverse group of St. Louis’ arts and culture institutions, programs and events, including: Opera Theatre of Saint Louis, Center of Creative Arts (COCA), Jazz St. Louis, St. Louis Symphony, the Arts and Education Council, The Repertory Theatre of St. Louis, The Muny, The Black Rep, The Sheldon Arts Foundation and Nine Network of Public Media, among several others.
 By supporting such diverse arts activities, World Wide Technology, Inc. ensures St. Louis continues to thrive as a creative, artistic community that attracts and retains a talented workforce.